 That is, until Pat Demarco stepped up to the plate.
 Demarco led things off in the bottom of the second with a moonshot over the left field fence to award the Commodores with their first run of the game.

-Evidently, Demarco’s home run also gave Hickman more confidence, who struck out his fifth and sixth Wolverines in a one, two, three inning.
+Evidently, Demarco’s home run also gave Hickman more confidence, who struck out his fifth and sixth Wolverines in a one, two, three third inning.

 Desperate to break this game open, JJ Bleday and Ethan Paul both drew walks, while Ethan Paul lined a base hit to load the bases in the third.
 The ensuing Pat Demarco walk was nice—forcing in a run and giving the Commodores a 2-1 lead—but they needed more insurance, more momentum, and more of a cane for Hickman to lean on.
 A one run lead simply won’t cut it in the championship game.